 ‘Personal data’ is broadly defined under the PDPA as ‘data, whether true or not, about an individual who can be identified from that data, or from that data and other information to which the organisation has or is likely to have access’.

-In addition, the PDPC refers to certain types of personal data that, on its own, can identify an individual, as ‘unique identifiers’.
-Examples would include full names; National Registration Identity Card (NRIC) and passport numbers; personal mobile phone numbers; facial image of an individual; voice of an individual; fingerprint; DNA profile; and iris image.
+The PDPC refers to certain types of personal data that, on its own, can identify an individual, as ‘unique identifiers’.
+Examples would include full names; National Registration Identity Card (NRIC) and passport numbers; personal mobile phone numbers; facial images of individuals; voices of individuals; fingerprints; DNA profiles; and iris images.

 While the PDPA does not distinguish between specific categories of personal data, the PDPC has taken the position in several enforcement decisions that a higher standard of protection is required for personal data that is more sensitive in nature.
 These types of personal data include NRIC numbers, insurance data, medical data, financial data and children’s data.